-- The continuous delivery pipeline frequently merges changes from “develop” to “master,” with as much automation as possible, then releases a new version.
+- The CI/CD pipeline frequently merges changes from “develop” to “master,” with as much automation as possible, then releases a new version.

-Trunk-based development (TBD) is an alternate strategy experiencing a surge of interest in the DevOps community.
-You may benefit from trunk-based development if you are a large organization trying to achieve better quality and faster releases, and/or you operate in an environment where compliance, governance, and security are highly valued.
+Trunk-based development (or TBD) is well-regarded in the DevOps community.
+You may benefit from trunk-based development if you’re a large organization trying to achieve better quality and faster releases, and/or you operate in an environment where compliance, governance, and security are highly valued.

 Key Components of Trunk-Based Development

 - A single, shared branch called “trunk.”